top of page

 • Strong demand and visibility

-• Referral network viability
+• Viable referral network

 • Realistic ramp timeline and adequate working capital